howerj/liblisp/liblisp.md

 implementation, or are combinations of behaviors from other standards.
 The implementation is the standard for now, which is a downside.

-* '#' as comments
+* '#' as comments as well as ';'

-Another major deviation is that comments are represented by '#' instead of ';' so that source code can easily be run as a Unix script with no special syntax in the usual manner.
+Another major deviation is that comments are represented by '#' as well as ';' so that source code can easily be run as a Unix script with no special syntax in the usual manner.